 Real wants to help make this topic easier to talk about so young people feel good about saying what they want or don’t want, and respect these decisions.

-We've been working with a group of young New Zealanders on something that will help share the message that it’s okay to say no, or be told no, to sex.
+We worked with a group of young New Zealanders on something that will help share the message that it’s okay to say no, or be told no, to sex.
 Together, we tackled the topic and found a meaningful way to share an important message with other young Kiwis.

 The result is The Message – a song created, written and developed by 25 young people in just three days on a Waikato marae.
 The group named themselves F.A.M.S. and were supported to create The Message by Real, Curative and New Zealand music producer N.O.X. aka Mister Watkins with beats by DJCXL.